 79 Between 2004 and 2006 I made more money than I’d made total in the previous 20 years; I haven’t come close to that since then.

-81 I have been doing some kind of writing since 7th grade.
+81 I’ve been doing some kind of writing since 7th grade.
 I’ve written poems, lyrics, music, plays, books, blogs, white papers… you name it, I’ve probably written it.
 The only award I’ve ever gotten was finishing in the top 600 in a song content out of 25,000 entries in 2004.

 82 I do own copyrights of music, most of which are in collections since it cost less to do it that way.

-85 As a consultant, I have either traveled to or worked with people in 11 states.
+85 As a consultant, I have either traveled to or worked with people in at least 11 states.
 I also worked with someone in the United Arab Emirates on a major health care project, though I got to stay home for that one.
 Let’s put it this way; there are 5 hospitals in that area that wouldn’t have had a charge capture system without me.

 87 I am both a Warner Brothers and Muppets fanatic, with my favorites being Kermit the Frog and Bugs Bunny.
 I’m also a Yoda fan but prefer Star Trek to anything else Star Wars.
 I’m also deeply into everything Harry Potter, though I refused to pay $50 for a wand in Orlando.
 And of course there’s Snoopy! 🙂

 91 I don’t have a lot of real friends, but those I have I’ve known a very long time.
 I’m loyal to my friends to a fault, and they are to me as well.
 My ethics, in order, are loyalty, trustworthiness, and honesty.
 Those things take time to build up, and any time I haven’t followed through on that, I’ve been disappointed.

 92 I’m a total contradiction sometimes.
-I have never cursed, drank, smoke or taken any drugs.
-I’ve never been in trouble; I was never been spanked by my parents.
+I’ve never cursed, drank, smoke or taken any drugs.
+I’ve never been in trouble; I was never spanked by my parents.
 I also don’t believe in religion, am liberal in my politics but don’t like extremes (if it’s not logical I’m not supporting it).
 I’ve known lots of gay people, including now, but only one I know of has died from Aids, and I didn’t know him that well.
 I don’t hate anyone because of nationality, religion, social status, or what they look like.
 I do hate bigots, racists and people who are just mean for no reason.

 93 I’m not close to perfect; thank goodness.
 I’m not the best patient in the world, almost never change my opinions on things, and hold people to my standards of decorum.
-I will drop a person and never talk to them again for certain transgressions; I don’t always forgive well and I probably need to work on that.
+I will drop a person and never talk to them again for certain transgressions; I don’t forgive well and I probably need to work on that.
 But I rarely put myself into a position where someone can violate a trust since I’m normally wary of most people until I know them really well, and as I said that takes time.

 94 I give a lot of information away for free; my friends keep telling me to stop that and to start getting paid for more of it.
 I will, in my own way, but I like to think folks appreciate what I do give away.